-Windows Push Notifications User Service hosts Windows notification platform which provides support for local and push notifications.
+Windows Push Notifications User Service hosts Windows notification platform which provides support for local and pushes notifications.
 The supported notifications are tile, toast, and raw.

 Windows Push Notifications User Service has stopped working

 If the Windows Push Notifications User Service has stopped working on your Windows 10 computer, do the following: